News

 Respect to our staff and other patients

-We operate and enforce a strict Zero Tolerance Policy for aggressive, abusive or threatening behaviour, and if appropriate, this could lead to removal from the practice list under NHS Mid & South Essex ICB guidance.
+We operate and enforce a strict Zero Tolerance Policy for any aggressive, abusive or threatening behaviour to any of our staff.
+If appropriate this may lead to a formal warning and/or removal from the Surgery list under direction and guidance from NHS Mid & South Essex ICB.

 Published on 14th Jan 2025